Getty Images

 Saunders said that while there are significant gaps to close in AGI development, it's plausible an AGI system can be built in as little as three years.

 He added that no one knows how to ensure AGI systems will be safe and controlled, meaning they could be deceptive and hide misbehaviors.
 OpenAI has "repeatedly prioritized speed of deployment over rigor," which also leaves vulnerabilities and heightens threats such as theft from foreign adversaries of the U.S., Saunders said.
 During his employment at OpenAI, he noted that OpenAI did not prioritize internal security.
-He said there would be long periods where vulnerabilities would've allowed employees to bypass access controls and steal the company's most advanced AI systems, including GPT-4.
+He said there would be long periods where vulnerabilities would have allowed employees to bypass access controls and steal the company's most advanced AI systems, including GPT-4.

 "OpenAI will say they are improving," he said.
 "I and other employees who resigned doubt they will be ready in time.
 This is true not just with OpenAI.
 The incentives to prioritize rapid deployment apply to the entire industry.
 This is why a policy response is needed."